meenamurali2m/Capstone_Project/README.md

 ![Image](https://github.com/user-attachments/assets/0f4c2dfa-5d83-4bff-9e12-a08b2b74568c)

 ##### 4.1.2.2.1 **Insights from Histogram** -
 Some features (e.g., Insulin) are highly skewed, indicating outliers or irregular distribution.
-Others like Glucose show distinct peaks that may separate diabetic from non-diabetic individuals
+Others like Glucose show distinct peaks that may separate diabetic from non-diabetic individuals.

 ##### 4.1.2.3 Correlation Heatmap -
 To check how features are related to each other and to the Outcome